zer0fl4g/Nanomite/readme.md

 + fixed a bug which made patching jumps impossible
 + added option for "DebugSetProcessKillOnExit"
 + added option to load symbols from ms servers
++ added execute to selected line
++ added possibility to toggle eflags directly from context menu in the register view
 + improved internal PE file handling

 ###For the full changelog click [here](https://github.com/zer0fl4g/Nanomite/blob/master/changelog.md)